olavbjrnli/Skolehjelpen/README.md

 # Skolehjelpen
-Android app made for an exam
+Android app written in kotlin, made for an exam